-The IS-IS protocol is specified in ISO 10589 [1], with extensions for supporting IPv4 specified in RFC 1195 [3].
+The IS-IS protocol is specified in ISO 10589 [ISO-10589], with extensions for supporting IPv4 specified in [RFC1195].
 Each Intermediate System (IS) (router) advertises one or more IS-IS Link State Protocol Data Units (LSPs) with routing information.
 Each LSP is composed of a fixed header and a number of tuples, each consisting of a Type, a Length, and a Value.
 Such tuples are commonly known as TLVs, and are a good way of encoding information in a flexible and extensible format.

-This document contains the design of new TLVs to replace the existing IS Neighbor TLV, IP Reachability TLV, and to include additional information about the characteristics of a particular link to an IS-IS LSP.
-The characteristics described in this document are needed for Traffic Engineering [4] (TE).
+This document contains the design of new TLVs to replace the existing IS Neighbor TLV and IP Reachability TLV, and to include additional information about the characteristics of a particular link to an IS-IS LSP.
+The characteristics described in this document are needed for traffic engineering [RFC2702].
 Secondary goals include increasing the dynamic range of the IS-IS metric and improving the encoding of IP prefixes.

-The router id is useful for traffic engineering purposes because it describes a single address that can always be used to reference a particular router.
+The router ID is useful for traffic engineering purposes because it describes a single address that can always be used to reference a particular router.